marius-team/marius/README.md

 [here](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container/44533437#44533437),
 [here](https://stackoverflow.com/questions/34674325/error-build-process-returned-exit-code-137-during-docker-build-on-tutum), and
 [here](https://stackoverflow.com/questions/57291806/docker-build-failed-after-pip-installed-requirements-with-exit-code-137)
 for StackOverflow threads on how to increase Docker available memory or fix this issue.
+The `pip3 install .` command may also cause Docker memory issues.
+Increase the memory available to Docker or decrease the number of threads used for building
+MariusGNN (to decrease the number of threads change `-j16` in line 42 of `setup.py` to `-j1` for example).
+One thread should build with 8GB of memory but may take some time (~30mins).
+2. For the experiments, Docker should have access to the full available machine memory.
+Artifact minimal working examples should run with 8GB.
-2. For the `docker run` command below, if you have created for example, `~/directory/marius_artifact` then pass `~/directory/` as the `<path to parent directory of marius_artifact>`.
+5. For the `docker run` command below, if you have created for example, `~/directory/marius_artifact` then pass `~/directory/` as the `<path to parent directory of marius_artifact>`.

 **CPU Only Installation**: If your machine does not have a GPU, remove the `--gpus all` from the `docker run` command